duesee/imap-codec/SECURITY.md

 Feel free to open a public issue here if you found a security vulnerability.

-If, for whatever reason, you prefer to not make it public, please write an email to poddebniak@fh-muenster.de
+If, for whatever reason, you prefer to not make it public, please write an email to poddebniak@mailbox.org